Omron Adept: Robots

 In 2010, Adept purchased MobileRobots Inc, maker of autonomous platforms and guidance software for research and industrial applications.
 After purchase by Omron, these intelligent vehicles became the Omron Adept LD series.

 Adept also offers Adept Python linear-module robots with one to four axes in various configurations, and six-axis Adept Viper articulated robots.

+In 2014, Adept partnered with ROEQ and released the Adept Lynx LD autonomous mobile robot, calling it the "cart transporter".